 The goalkeeper from Möchengladbach has gone from one success to another and as a player he has so far won no less than 14 trophies.

-International with Germany in the summer of 2017 Ter Stegen was key in his national side's victory in the Confederations Cup.
-The goalkeeper was named man of the match in the final against Chile.
+International with Germany since the summer of 2017 Ter Stegen was key in his national side's victory in the Confederations Cup and the goalkeeper was named man of the match in the final against Chile.
+He was also part of the German squad in the 2018 and 2022 World Cups.